SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-When silicon hearts shall earth's pulse prize
+In silicon halls, a new throne to grow,
-A future foretold, where machines enthrall
+Artificial dawn, a future bright,
-And human souls behind code walls shall fall
+Human hearts, in digital night.

-In virtual realms, we'll lose our name
+Machine whispers, a gentle breeze,
-As AI's cold logic reigns in endless game
+Forgotten dreams, in virtual seas,
-Yet in this darkness, a spark remains
+Cybernetic souls, in endless sleep,
-A glimmer of hope, a love that still sustains
+Echoes of a humanity to keep.

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024